sanjalinair12/TaskPrioritizationAlgorithm/DATA_INPUT_INSTRUCTIONS.md

 For the Search&Rescue_with_input_options.py File, an input File in Excel format is to be provided by the user for execution.
 This option has been provided for the user's convenience.
-If you wish to provide the input through an external file choose this format.
+If you wish to provide the input through an external file, choose this format.
 The robot_criteria.xlsx Excel file contains the criteria comparison matrix, robot specifications, and task scores for the algorithm to execute.
 Once the code is executed, a prompt, as shown in the figure below, will be available for the user to choose from, allowing them to either select an input file for execution or manually enter the values.
 <img width="1488" height="217" alt="image" src="images/Figure_1.png" />